Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/05_header_guards/header_guards.rst

 .. admonition:: note
   :class: note

   Compilers and linkers typically automatically link C++ standard library and require a specific option to disable it.
-For any other library, the situation is reverse (an option required to link it).
+For any other library, the situation is reverse (opt-in instead of opt-out).

 Multiple reference
 ##################